 But the question remained: To where might the house have been moved?
 There had been hope that it might still be standing to the west, most likely along the Sixth Street corridor, perhaps as far west as Hancock Park—though house moves even to Beverly Hills were not unusual.
 If it did happen to still stand, it was likely to have been altered beyond recognition or it would most certainly be celebrated today by the multitude of Los Angeles architecture aficionados and Parkinson authorities such as Stephen Gee, the title of whose excellent Iconic Vision: John Parkinson, Architect of Los Angeles tells it all.
 While we had offered the prize of dinner at Romanoff's or Perino's to the first person and his hundred closest friends who found the location of Parkinson's St. Paul Avenue house after its move—who discovered whether it was dead or alive—it seems that we get to treat ourselves to a fantasy meal: The house John Parkinson built for himself at 600 St. Paul Avenue has been found, even if it turns out to have been lost again, once and for all.

 Almost by chance, while researching our project on early residential Wilshire Boulevard, we came across an advertisement in the Times of March 28, 1926, picturing a familiar—and needless to say, distinctive—building at the northeast corner of Lake and Miramar streets.
 The photograph in the auction ad appears to reveal slight alterations to the house that once stood high up at 600 St. Paul Avenue, at least in terms of its entrance stairs.
 Then surfaced further "clews" (as the word was often spelled once upon a time): In a tiny item in the Times of January 25, 1925, it was noted that our moving man George Kress had just trundled a large house to Lake and Miramar from 626 South Alvarado Street, which would have been seven weeks before his removal of the Parkinson house to the same locale was reported; building permits indicate that the Alvarado Street house settled at the northwest corner of Lake and Miramar.
 In March, Kress moved a house from 525 South Westlake to the same Lake Street block; then on the 24th of the same month, permits were issued for Kress's relocation of 600 St. Paul Avenue.
-While close in, the tract involved had only just recently been opened for development.
+While close in, the tract involved had only just recently been opened for subdivision.
 There was wholesale redevelopment of 17.5 acres at the southwest corner of Alvarado and First streets south nearly to Third; St. Vincent Hospital was planning its new facility at the southern end, with the northerly section zoned residential.
-At any rate, with its provenance probably by now forgotten, John Parkinson's 1901 home along with the other houses moved found a new life as apartments, very likely anticipating the need to accommodate staff of the new medical facility just across the street.
-The Parkinson house would have about as many years in its new location as it did in its first: In late 1949, St. Vincent's pursuit of zoning variances for expansion into the blocks to its north sounded the death knell for 268 South Lake Street, which appears to still stand, if fuzzily, in high-altitude 1948 images.
-The Department of Building and Safety issued a demolition permit for 268 South Lake on December 7, 1950; in the spring of 1952, the hospital's new, and still-extant, building for its College of Nursing opened on the site.
+At any rate, with its provenance by now forgotten, John Parkinson's 1901 home, along with the other houses moved to the neighborhood, found a new life as apartments, very likely anticipating the need to accommodate staff of the new medical facility just across the street.
+The Parkinson house would have about as many years at 268 South Lake Street as it did on St. Paul Avenue: In late 1949, St. Vincent's pursuit of zoning variances for hospital expansion into the blocks to its north sounded the death knell for 268 South Lake, which appears to still stand, if fuzzily, in high-altitude 1948 images.
+The Department of Building and Safety issued a demolition permit for the historic building on December 7, 1950; in the spring of 1952, the hospital's current building for its College of Nursing opened on the site.